framesurge/perseus/docs/next/en-US/tutorials/second-app.md

 The next function we define is `get_template()`, which is fairly straightforward.
 It just declares a [`Template`](=struct.Template@perseus) with the necessary properties.
 Specifically, we define the function that actually renders the template as `index_page`, and the other two we'll get to now.

-The first of those is the `head()` function, which is annotated as `#[perseus::head]` (which has similar responsibilities to `#[perseus::template_rx]`).
+The first of those is the `head()` function, which is annotated as `#[perseus::head]` (which has similar responsibilities to `#[perseus::template]`).
 In HTML, the language for creating views on the web, there are two main components to every page: the `<body>` and the `<head>`, the latter of which defines certain metadata, like the title, and any stylesheets you need, for example.
 If `index_page()` creates the body, then `head()` creates the head in this example.
 Notably, because the head is rendered only ahead of time, it can't be reactive.
 For that reason, it's passed the unreactive version of the state, and, rather than being generic over `Html`, it uses [`SsrNode`](=struct.SsrNode@perseus), which is specialized for the engine-side.

 Because this function will only ever run on the engine-side, `#[perseus::head]` implies a target-gate to the engine (i.e. `#[cfg(not(target_arch = "wasm32"))]` is implicit).
 This means you can use engine-side dependencies here without any extra gating.